 - Ask your instructor in a timely fashion if you have turned in all of the necessary tasks and exercises (for example, individual achievements in order to receive all ECTS points).

-- Grades are typically set 14 days after the course is completed.
+- Grades are typically set two or three weeks after the course is completed.

 - If you fail an examination, you can take it again.
 In such cases, please speak with your instructor.

 - Seek out information in a timely manner about the course offerings for the next semester, and work on your own during the semester break to address gaps in your knowledge or to prepare for the next level.
 You can get tips on how to do this from the DaF instructors.
 Take advantage of our office hours in the semester break as well.
 Use the Neues Palais Media Center and the Griebnitzsee Media Center.
 They have computer workstations and media of all kinds for self-study.